 Partners: American Friends Service, Sherman High Staff, WV for Affordable Health Care, WV Kids Health Partnership, WV Aces Coalition, AFSC / Appalachian Center for Equality

 Lead Contact: Elizabeth Brunello / Ebrunello@afsc.org / 727-455-2137

-This team will register as an employer in the CDC Worksite Health Scorecard and complete the assessment by end of July 2018.
-The team will review results with leadership and at wellness committee meeting.
-The team will conduct bimonthly meetings of Wellness Committee where nutrition education and physical activities is planned to be incorporated for a total of 25 staff meetings with covering 24 new health initiatives.
+This team will register as an employer in the CDC Worksite Health Scorecard, complete the assessment and review results with leadership and at wellness committee meeting.
+The team will conduct bimonthly meetings of Wellness Committee where nutrition education and physical activities are planned for 25 staff meetings and covering 24 new health initiatives.
 The team will host an exercise class each month at Mountaineer Food Bank facility immediately after working hours to draw employee participation, anticipate 50% staff participation and is opening class to the community as well.
 The project team will contract a biometric screener to collect health information from each employee who signs up to participate at start and end of year to measure success.
 The staff will engagement in setting personal monthly wellness goals and allowing work time monthly to review with accountability partner.
 The team will train at least 10 other food pantries on the model.

 Partners: Mountaineer Food Bank, KISRA, WVU Extension

 Lead Contact: Becky Conrad / firstname.lastname@example.org / 304-364-5518